kurtosis-tech/aptos-package/testnet-validator-example/README.md

 kurtosis run github.com/kurtosis-tech/aptos-package/testnet-validator-example --enclave aptos
 ```

-If you don't have Kurtosis installed, [click here to run this package on the Kurtosis playground](https://gitpod.io/#KURTOSIS_PACKAGE_LOCATOR=/https://github.com/kurtosis-tech/aptos-package/testnet-validator-example).
 To blow away the created [enclave][enclaves-reference], run `kurtosis clean -a`.

 ### Interacting with the Validator